MRU-CSIS-3512-202201-001/asg-01-instructions/FAQ.md

 More recent questions will be near the top.

+#### Q. I'm confused about the whole "there should only be an index.hml now" thing.

+> _A.
+In a single page application, you literally have a single page, almost always called `index.html`.
+The markup from your previous milestones - the markup for your index.html, default.html, and details.html - can now all go in one file: `index.html`.
+You'll likely want to place the markup in `<div>s` of some sort, so you can hide/show them easily when the need arises._

 #### Q. How do I get the movie posters on the default page?

 > _A.
 Take a boo at item 9 in the [assignment pdf](comp-3512-asg-1-winter-2020-current.pdf)._